 |---|---|---|---|

-A different path: When you just need to get moving
+A different path: when you need to move quickly

-If Sierra and Parloa feel too big, too slow, or too expensive for your team, you're not the only one.
-Many businesses want the benefits of AI without the enterprise baggage.
-This is where a more agile platform can make a huge difference.
+If Sierra and Parloa feel too large, too slow, or require more internal resource than your team has available, many businesses find they want the benefits of AI without the enterprise project overhead.

-And being agile doesn't mean you miss out on features.
-The platform gives you an autonomous AI Agent for frontline support, an AI Copilot to help your human agents fly through tickets, and AI Triage to automatically route and tag incoming issues, all in one straightforward package.
+The platform includes an autonomous AI Agent for frontline support, an AI Copilot to help your human agents work through tickets faster, and AI Triage for automatic routing and tagging -- all in one package.

 Choosing the right tool for your team